Near-Optimal Clustering in Mixture of Markov Chains: TWO-STAGE ALGORITHM

-One can immediately see that the obtained upper bound on the clustering error rate nearly matches the lower bound (Theorem~\ref{thm:lower-bound}), up to some constants \textit{and} a factor of $\gamma_\ps$ in the exponential, which we elaborate in the subsequent section.
+\end{theorem} One can immediately see that the obtained upper bound on the clustering error rate nearly matches the lower bound (Theorem~\ref{thm:lower-bound}), but there are two gaps, which we elaborate on in the subsequent section.

-\section{Discussions}
+\paragraph{Necessity of Assumption~\ref{assumption:eta-regularity}.} We first clarify that Assumption~\ref{assumption:eta-regularity} does not require the chains to be uniform, i.e., it does not impose $\pi^{(k)}(s) \asymp 1/S$, as is commonly assumed in stochastic block models~\citep{yun2014adaptive} or block Markov chains~\citep{sanders2020bmc,jedra2023bmdp}.
+Instead, our assumption only requires that if one chain exhibits non-uniformity in certain states, the other chains must exhibit similar non-uniformity in those same states.

+Crucially, this assumption is only required for the theoretical analysis of Stage II; Stage I's guarantee (Theorem~\ref{thm:initial-spectral}) relies solely on Assumption~\ref{assumption:ergodic}.
+Theoretically, Assumption~\ref{assumption:eta-regularity} acts as a proof artifact necessary to bound the summands when applying the Markovian Bernstein concentration inequality~\citep{paulin2015markov} to the empirical likelihood ratios.
+Consequently, our current proof technique does not cover scenarios in which it fails, such as near-deterministic transitions in which a chain remains in a distinct state.

+Empirically, however, this strong assumption is rarely necessary.
+When Assumption~\ref{assumption:eta-regularity} fails, it often implies that certain chains are highly non-uniform and thus trivially easy to distinguish, a regime where we expect Stage II to remain robust.
+To handle potential numerical instabilities in such extreme scenarios -- such as division by zero when candidate models assign near-zero probabilities to observed transitions -- one can easily regularize the likelihood evaluation via Laplace smoothing~\citep{laplace1812}.
+Provided Stage I yields a sufficiently accurate initial clustering, this smoothed likelihood ratio faithfully captures the high information content, heavily penalizing incorrect models while inducing negligible bias.
+The precise theoretical analysis is left to future work.

+\paragraph{What If Reversible?} Conversely, one might ask whether additional structural assumptions, notably reversibility, a common property in Markov chain Monte Carlo (MCMC) methods~\citep{mcmc}, would simplify the analysis or yield sharper bounds.

+Assuming reversibility would indeed simplify certain aspects of the proof.
+First, the classical spectral gap~\citep{lezaud1998chernoff} becomes well-defined, eliminating the need to rely on the pseudo-spectral gap.
+Second, one could apply Bernstein's inequality specifically tailored for reversible Markov chains~\citep[Theorem 3.9]{paulin2015markov}, which yields slightly improved constants.

+However, beyond these simplifications, we do not expect the reversibility assumption to yield fundamentally sharper bounds.
+The order of Markovian concentration remains the same regardless of reversibility; only the governing gap parameter (spectral vs. pseudo-spectral) changes.
+Furthermore, \citet{wolfer2021markov} established minimax-optimal rates for estimating Markov chain kernels, demonstrating that simple visitation-based empirical transition estimation yields a tight upper bound for any ergodic Markov chain, whereas their lower-bound construction involves reversible chains~\citep[Section 6.4]{wolfer2021markov}.
+Because our transition estimation in Stage II mirrors this approach (applied to grouped trajectories based on the initial clustering), restricting the scope to reversible chains is unlikely to improve the theoretical clustering error rate.

+\section{DISCUSSIONS}